Updated: Mar 25

-8 professionals from different jobs and industries attended the Impact Presenting Charlotte course from across the eastern USA.
+8 professionals from different jobs and industries attended the Impact Presenting Charlotte course from across the eastern United States.
 Their goal: to improve their public speaking skills to make their presentations deliver more impact to their co-workers and customers.

 In this post we'll cover the 2nd step of the Impact Presenting program which is is “Brain Friendly Content and Call to Action”.